 Arts Integration Institute

 Something changes when the arts are an everyday part of learning.
-The secret room books you create reveal entire landscapes of different ecosystems.
 No culture — from West Africa to India to Brazil – is foreign once you’ve learned to sing and play its music.
 You’ll never forget high and low-pressure weather systems after you’ve danced them.
 When you build shadow puppets and perform scripts you’ve written, mythology becomes real.
 And once you’ve made your way through Ellis Island in the year 1901, history is no longer something you just read about in books — it’s the subject of your own poetry.

 We designed the Arts Integration Institute to make this kind of learning possible in every classroom.
 Each year we give elementary school educators a hands-on opportunity to work with extraordinary teaching artists who understand how classrooms really work.
 Teachers learn how to think creatively, collaborate and invigorate their classrooms.
 They also gain: